 Biological Production Systems

-The third Project “MaxSynBio” has been started in the middle of 2014.
-It is aiming at the bottom-up design of artifical cells from functional biomimetic modules.
+The Project “MaxSynBio” started in 2014.
+It is aiming at the bottom-up design of artificial cells from functional biomimetic modules.
 This visionary project is part of the new Max Planck Research Network “Synthetic Biology”.
 Within the network, the PSE group is responsible for the realization of modules for (1) regeneration of the energy molecule ATP, (2) regeneration of the cofactor NAD, (3) import and metabolic conversion of nutrients via proteins reconstituted in artificial cells, and (4) the computer-aided synthesis of artificial cells from functional modules.
-The final goal is to combine these modules with other modules from our partners to create minimal cells, usable e.g. as microbioreactors for chemicals production or energy conversion.
+The final goal is to combine these modules with other modules from our partners to create artificial cells, usable e.g. as microbioreactors for chemicals production or energy conversion.

 The Project “EnzElectro” will be continued in the new, independent research group Electrochemical Energy Conversion (EEC) headed by Dr.-Ing.
 T. Vidakovic-Koch since 2018.
 The project focuses on novel processes for the highly selective biotransformations of renewable substrates.